Last updated on February 28th, 2023 at 05:54 pm

 Desire: Stimulating a need for the product and building trust through engagement with the content you offer.

 Action: Moving the consumer to take action through a CTA.

 The AIDA model can be used as a loose framework to build your email around or simply one to keep in mind when qualifying your prospect.

 One last extra tip is to avoid over-using templates wherever possible.
-Most prospects can recognize a template, and it’ll have the opposite effect of leaving them feeling like a number.
+Most prospects will recognize a template, and it’ll have the opposite effect of leaving them feeling like a number.